A Guide to How Often To Vacuum a Pool – Daily, Weekly or Monthly?

 There are more benefits when you vacuum a pool other than the obvious one of making it look clean and more appealing.

-If you keep the pool clean by vacuuming then you will use fewer chemicals to keep the water quality correct.
-That is because chlorine etc is used up quickly if it has to attack the dirt in the pool.
-By keeping it clean there is less for the chlorine to do – so you save some money!
+If you keep the pool clean by vacuuming, you will use fewer chemicals to maintain the water quality.
+That is because chlorine, etc., is used up quickly if it has to attack the dirt in the pool.
+By keeping it clean, there is less for the chlorine to do—so you save some money!

-The more dirt you have in the pool the more likely it is that algae will start to build up and the pool may start getting that awful green appearance, particularly on the sides of the pool.
+The more dirt in the pool, the more likely it is that algae will start to build up, and the pool may start to get that awful green appearance, particularly on the sides of the pool.

 My pool pump has low suction

-In order to vacuum a pool successfully you need a good level of suction, otherwise, the larger particles will be left on the bottom of the pool.
-If your suction is low then this could be for a number of different reasons which include:
+To vacuum a pool successfully, you need a good level of suction.
+Otherwise, the larger particles will be left on the bottom of the pool.
+If your suction is low, then this could be for several different reasons, including:

 • There could be an air lock in the system.
 Check that there is water in the pump strainer by looking through the transparent lid.
-If you can see it is full then that is not the problem.
-However, if you can see there is no water or perhaps a small amount flowing through then there is air in the system.
-Try opening the valve on the top of the filter housing to release any air in there.
-Also try closing some of the valves into the pump (but not all) to see if you can clear it.
+If you can see it is full, then that is not the problem.
+However, if you can see there is no water or perhaps a small amount flowing through then, there is air in the system.
+Try opening the valve on the top of the filter housing to release any air.
+Also, try closing some valves into the pump (but not all) to see if you can clear it.
 Check that the pump strainer lid is on correctly and the O-ring is in good condition and not letting air in.

-• Make sure the water level of the pool is correct and not below the level of the bottom of the skimmer.
+• Ensure the pool water level is correct and not below the bottom of the skimmer.

 • If the pool pump loses suction after a few minutes of vacuuming then this is probably because there is too much back pressure in the filter.
 Try backwashing and then starting again to see if the suction is restored.